The Basics 4

 Steve Jobs didn’t become legendary because he self-promoted.
-He became legendary because everyone was buyg iPhones.
+He became legendary because everyone was buying iPhones.

-Newspapers will write about excellent CEOs in either cases: whether your company is doing great, or if it’s doing terribly.
+Newspapers will write about excellent CEOs in either case: whether your company is doing great, or if it’s doing terribly.

 You can take Elizabeth Holmes, the founder of Theranos, or Adam Neuman, the founder of WeWork as examples.

 When people believed their companies were doing great, the press was kissing the ground they walked on.
 When the problems of their companies started to become more and more apparent, they went from Gods, to villains -even though they actually increased the amount of time they spent worrying about self-promotion.